k0ruy/dots/README.md

 ----------------------------------------
 > [!wARNING]
 > You have to add a line inside your sudoers file to allow the syncing of the installed repos without password.
-> To do this add `%yourusername% ALL=(ALL) NOPASSWD: /usr/bin/s-tui, /usr/bin/cat`, replacing `%yourusername%` with your actual username.
-In all truth there should also be yay for getting the number of pacman updates, but I cant seem to get it working so I removed the genmon in the bottom panel.
+> To do this add `%yourusername% ALL=(ALL) NOPASSWD: /usr/bin/yay, /usr/bin/s-tui, /usr/bin/cat`, replacing `%yourusername%` with your actual username.
+I suggest to shut down and turn on the pc to make this work, I found that yay still asks for passwords if you only modify with `sudo visudo` and save it.
+Once rebooted everything you put in this line shoud work without asking for passwords when using with `sudo`.
 >
 > *i know this is not really a safe thing to do but it is allowing just the syncing, not really installing stuff or any other.*
 >
-> **By doing this the panel genmon plugin can automatically show the number of updates, and by clicking on the icon you can upgrade them.**
+> **By doing this the panel genmon plugin can automatically show the number of updates, using `yay -Syy` and `yay -Qu`.**
 ----------------------------------------

 The most important packages are: